 East Midlands Railway issue warning to fare dodgers over 'no battery' excuse

+East Midlands Railway issues warning to fare dodgers over ‘no battery’ excuse

-East Midlands Railway (EMR) is reminding customers using digital e-tickets on their services to ensure they always have sufficient battery power to present their ticket and electronic railcard for inspection – or customers could be liable for a £100 penalty fare.
+East Midlands Railway is reminding customers using digital e-tickets on their services to ensure they always have sufficient battery power to present their ticket and electronic railcard for inspection – or face a £100 penalty fare.

-EMR gateline staff often have access to phone chargers and may ask customers unable to show e-tickets to charge their phones or buy another ticket - this can lead to an unnecessary delay.
+EMR, which operates services on the Robin Hood Line, said gateline staff often have access to phone chargers and may ask customers unable to show e-tickets to charge their phones or buy another ticket – which can lead to an unnecessary delay.

-Neil Grabham, customer services director at EMR, said: “Customers not only have a duty to buy a ticket before they board one of our trains – but also they must be able to present it for inspection.
+Neil Grabham, EMR customer services director, said: “Customers not only have a duty to buy a ticket before they board one of our trains, but also they must be able to present it for inspection.

 “Some fraudulent travellers think they can avoid paying for an e-ticket by pretending they bought one and then informing EMR staff that their phone has no charge when challenged.
 This excuse won’t work and if the phone cannot be charged, EMR enforcement officers will issue penalty fares.